mateogianolio/ocr/README.md

 # MLP character recognition

 Trains a multi-layer perceptron (MLP) neural network to perform optical character recognition (OCR).

-The training set is automatically generated using a modified version of the captcha-generator [node-captcha](http://npmjs.com/package/node-captcha).
+The training set is automatically generated using a highly modified version of the captcha-generator [node-captcha](http://npmjs.com/package/node-captcha).
+Takes a 40x40-bit (400-bit) one-dimensional binary array as input and outputs an 8-bit binary array, which can then be converted into a character code.
+Initial performance measurements show very promising success rates.

-The script moves each character to the center of the 400-bit (20x20) network input to maximize success rate.

-Below are examples of input images from training sets generated for recognition of numbers ```0-9``` and letters ```a-z``` respectively.

 ## Performance